Fred West: Murder of Charmaine West

 Rose is believed to have killed Charmaine shortly before Fred's prison release date of 24 June 1971.
 She is known to have taken Charmaine, Anna Marie and Heather to visit Fred on 15 June.
 It is believed to be on or very shortly after this date that Charmaine was murdered.
 As well as forensic odontology confirmation that Charmaine had died while Fred was still incarcerated, further testimony from Tracey Giles' mother, Shirley, corroborated the fact that Charmaine had been murdered before Fred had been released on 24 June.
 In her later testimony at Rose's trial, Shirley stated she and her family had lived in the upper flat of Midland Road in 1971 and that her two daughters had been playmates of Charmaine and Anna Marie.
 She stated that after her family had vacated the upper flat of Midland Road in April 1971, on one day in June, she had brought Tracey to visit Charmaine, only for Tracey to be told by Rose: "She's gone to live with her mother, and bloody good riddance!" before Tracey began to weep.
-Giles was adamant Fred was still in prison on this occasion.
+Shirley Giles was adamant that Fred was still in prison on this occasion.

-As with the Giles family, Rose explained Charmaine's disappearance to others who enquired about her whereabouts by claiming that Rena had called and taken her eldest daughter to live with her in Bristol; she informed staff at Charmaine's primary school that the child had moved with her mother to London.
+As with the Giles family, Rose explained Charmaine's disappearance to others who enquired about her whereabouts by claiming that Rena had called and taken her eldest daughter to live with her in Bristol.
+She contradictorily informed staff at Charmaine's primary school that the child had moved with her mother to London.
 When Fred was released from prison on 24 June, he allayed Anna Marie's concerns for her sister's whereabouts by claiming her mother had collected Charmaine and returned to Scotland.
-In her autobiography, Out of the Shadows, Anna Marie recollected that when she asked why her mother had collected Charmaine but not her, Fred callously replied: "She wouldn't want you, love.
+In her autobiography, Out of the Shadows, Anna Marie recollected that when she asked why her mother had collected Charmaine but not her, Fred callously replied, "She wouldn't want you, love.
 You're the wrong colour."

 Charmaine's body was initially stowed in the coal cellar of Midland Road until Fred was released from prison.
 He later buried her naked body in the yard close to the back door of the flat, and remained adamant he had not dismembered her.
 A subsequent autopsy suggested the body had been severed at the hip; this damage may have been caused by building work Fred conducted at the property in 1976.
 Several bones—particularly patellae, finger, wrist, toe and ankle bones—were missing from her skeleton, leading to the speculation the missing parts had been retained as keepsakes (this proved to be a distinctive discovery in all the autopsies of the victims exhumed in 1994).